Positivity in the Renormalization of Effective Field Theory: Violation of Tree-level Positivity from RG flow

 where in the second equality, we use the crossing symmetry between $s$ and $u$.
 The last inequality follows from the optical theorem.
 We can consider $r_1$ to be infinitesimally larger than $r$.
 Combining $\int_{\Sigma}\frac{ds}{s^{3}}\,\text{Disc} A\!\left(s,t\right) \ge 0$ and Cauchy's theorem \eqref{eq:Cauchy} yields

 This is a constraint derived from unitarity, analyticity and crossing symmetry in the IR regime, but not assuming any other details about the underlying EFT.
 For instance, the contours do not extend to infinity, so the polynomial boundedness of the amplitude is not needed.
-This inequality \eqref{eq:contour_athm} can be viewed as the avatar of the EFT $a$-theorem in terms of the dispersion relations.
+This inequality \eqref{eq:contour_athm} can be viewed as the avatar of the \sug{RG positivity} in terms of the dispersion relations.

 Let us now consider the amplitude $A\!\left(s,t\right)$ up to one-loop level and dimension eight in an EFT with massless particles

 where $\beta_{\tilde{\lambda}}=d\tilde{\lambda}/d\ln \mu$ and $\beta_8=d\tilde{c}_8/d\ln \mu$ are the $\beta$ functions and dots denote higher order terms in either loop and EFT expansion.
 We also include the finite terms from the loop integrals using the $\overline{\textrm{MS}}$ subtraction scheme.
 See similar analyses including dimension-6 terms in~\cite{Chala:2021wpj,Li:2022aby,Ye:2024rzr,Chala:2023jyx}.
 This form of amplitude is very general, since it only assumes crossing symmetry in $s,t,u$ and negligible dimension-6 terms.
 One can map \eqref{eq:1loop_amp} to the models in Sec.~\ref{sec:negative_model1} and \ref{sec:negative_model2}, when all external particles are identical under crossing and all dimension-6 couplings are set to zero.
 For instance, $(\tilde{\lambda},\tilde{c}_8)=(\lambda,c_8)$ and $(\beta_{\tilde{\lambda}},\beta_8) = (3\lambda^2/(16\pi^2), 5\lambda c_8/(24\pi^2))$ when one considers the EFT in~\eqref{eq:single_phi_EFT}.